cowrie/cowrie/docs/PROXY.rst

 Analyzing traffic
 =================

-Analyzing raw traffic can be interesting when setting up Cowrie, in particular to set-up Telnet prompt detection.
+Analyzing raw traffic can be interesting when setting up Cowrie, in particular to set up Telnet prompt detection.
 For this, you can set ``log_raw`` to true.